theninthsky/client-side-rendering/README.md

 When a user opens our app and there's and update, the browser will replace the old cached files with the new ones.
 The user then will see the update only when they reload the page.
 <br>
-If we wanted to update to be visible right away, we could manually reload the app.
+If we wanted the update to be visible right away, we could manually reload the app.
 <br>
 However, reloading the app while the user is viewing it is a very bad idea.
 Instead, we can reload the app while it is _hidden_: